Jakhongir222/Jakhongir222/README.md

 </summary>
 :computer: A LITTLE ABOUT ME.

 I'm a full-stack Java developer with a passion for writing clean, efficient code.
-I'm a graduate of the super competitive bootcamp program at School of Applied Technology in Stockholm, where I learned how to turn my love for OOP and TDD into a career.
+I'm a graduate of the super competitive bootcamp program at </salt> School of Applied Technology in Stockholm, where I learned how to turn my love for OOP and TDD into a career.

-I'm not just a coder though, I've got mad problem-solving skills and a keen eye for detail.
+I'm not just a coder though, I have a strong problem-solving skills and a keen eye for detail.
 Plus, my background in Tourism Management has taught me how to navigate different cultures and communicate effectively with all types of people.

-I have a wide range of technical skills and always eager to stay up-to-date with the latest industry trends and advancements.
-I have experience working with a variety of programming languages, frameworks, and tools, and have a proven track record of delivering high-quality solutions.
+When it comes to tech, I have worked with Java, JavaScript, Typescript, HTML, CSS, Maven, Node.js, SpringBoot, SpringApi, React, MongoDB, PostgreSQL, Azure, Vercel, Git, REST, Docker, TDD, and CI/CD.
+But, I'm always looking to learn more and stay on top of the latest trends in the industry.

 So, if you're looking for a driven, adaptable, and all-around awesome full-stack developer, give me a call!
 </details>